 The Two Main Types Of Popup Forms

-These groups differ in navigation, size, and the display’s timing, not in design or location.
-These popups may appear immediately once a user visits a website, or they can appear before the content of the website loads entirely.
+These groups differ in navigation, size, and the timing, not so much in design or location.
+These pop-ups may appear immediately once a user visits a website, or they can appear before the content of the website loads entirely.

 We've got you covered if you’re looking into the know-how of using popup forms.
 Here is some general advice that might help you with that:

-Regardless of how, when, or where you distribute popups, the analytics show they are a vital driver for increasing the collection of leads, adding to subscriber lists, and generating more overall conversions.
+Regardless of how, when, or where you distribute popups, the statistics show they are a vital driver for increasing the collection of leads, adding to subscriber lists, and generating more overall conversions.

-Again, be mindful of the popup's content and distribution because if performed incorrectly, it'll drive traffic away from your site.
+Again, be mindful of your content and distribution because if performed incorrectly, it'll drive traffic away from your site.